7 Things To Do After Submitting Your FAFSA® Form

 The FAFSA confirmation page provides your completion date and estimated Student Aid Index.

-The FAFSA® confirmation page can provide an estimated Federal Pell Grant amount and an estimated Student Aid Index.
+The FAFSA® confirmation page provides your estimated Federal Pell Grant eligibility and your estimated Student Aid Index (SAI).

-Your confirmation page will include next steps you may need to take for your FAFSA form once it is processed.
+Your confirmation page will include any next steps you may need to take for your FAFSA form.
 This may include immediate actions, such as providing consent and approval or a signature from a contributor.
-Remember, you and any identified contributors must provide the required information, consent and approval, and signature for your FAFSA form to be complete and for you to be eligible for federal student aid.
+Remember: You and your contributors must provide the required information, consent and approval, and signature for your FAFSA form to be complete and for you to be eligible for federal student aid.

 Your FAFSA form status is listed under the “My Activity” section of the Dashboard.